jenkinsci/jenkinsfile-runner/README.md

  -b (--build-number) N       : Build number of the run, defaults to 1.
  -c (--cause) VAL            : A string describing the cause of the run.
-                               It will be attached to the build so that it appears in the build log and is availabled to plug-ins and pipeline steps.
+                               It will be attached to the build so that it appears in the build log and becomes available to plug-ins and pipeline steps.
  -jv (--jenkins-version) VAL : jenkins version to use (only in case 'warDir' is not
                                specified).
 Defaults to latest LTS.
  -w (--jenkins-war) FILE     : path to exploded jenkins war directory.